 • Durban's King Shaka International Airport is only 12 minutes away.

 • World class hospitals in close proximity offering specialist care.

-Energetic and scenic mountain bike and running trails.
+• Scenic mountain bike and running trails.

-Ballito has seen a boom in shopping and entertainment facilities.
+• Fantastic shopping and entertainment facilities.
 (Lifestyle Shopping Centre, Tiffany's Shopping Centre and the new Ballito Junction Regional Mall).

+Ballito's spectacular bathing beaches are a popular attraction along the Dolphin Coast.
 They are protected by shark nets or bait drums which are checked daily by the Natal Sharks Board.
 Qualified life-guards are on duty to ensure bathers' safety seven days a week.

 Surfing & body boarding are popular activities at Salmon Bay, Clark Bay, Willard's Main Beach, Thompson Bay, Salt Rock and Tiffany’s Beach as they are renowned to offer great wave action.

 For those that want to stroll and enjoy the sea views and other beach activities, there is the very popular 2.6km long Ballito promenade of snaking along the coastline from Willards Beach to Salmon Bay.
 One could cool down in the refreshing Clark Bay tidal pool if things get a little warm.

 Willard Beach is Ballito's main bathing and surfing beach and home to the world-famous Ballito Pro surfing festival presented by Billabong, held each year in June and July.

 There are four popular surfing spots that are also frequented by locals on a regular basis and are known as Bog, Bathers, Surfers and Sunrise.
 (South to North.)